JWalker518/jekyll-example/_posts/2025-09-17-my-first-post.md

 ---
 layout: single
-title: My First Post
+title: Such a Beautiful Place!
 author_profile: true
 ---

-# This is my first post
+# My First Trip to Finland!